Relaxed stability: Unstable aircraft

 Modern military aircraft, particularly low observable ("stealth") designs, often exhibit instability as a result of their shape.
 The Lockheed F-117 Nighthawk, for instance, employs a highly non-traditional fuselage and wing shape in order to reduce its radar cross section and enable it to penetrate air defenses with relative impunity.
 However, the flat facets of the design reduce its stability to the point where a computerized fly-by-wire system is required for it to fly.

 Relaxed stability designs are not limited to military jets.
 The McDonnell Douglas MD-11 has a neutral stability design which was implemented to save fuel.
 To ensure stability for safe flight, an LSAS (Longitudinal Stability Augmentation System) was introduced to compensate for the MD-11's rather short horizontal stabilizer and ensure that the aircraft would remain stable.
-However, there have been incidents in which the MD-11's relaxed stability caused an "inflight upset."
+However, there have been incidents in which the MD-11's relaxed stability caused an "inflight upset".

 Intentional instability

-The latest generation of fighter aircraft often employ design elements which reduce stability to increase maneuverability.
+Many modern fighter aircraft often employ design elements that reduce stability to increase maneuverability.
 Greater stability leads to lesser control surface authority; therefore, a less stable design will have a faster response to control inputs.
 This is highly sought after in fighter aircraft design.

-A less stable aircraft requires smaller control deflections to initiate maneuvering; consequently drag and control surface imposed stresses will be reduced and aircraft responsiveness will be enhanced.
-Since these characteristics will typically make control by the pilot difficult or impossible, an artificial stability will typically be imposed using computers, servos, and sensors as parts of a fly-by-wire control system.
+A less stable aircraft requires smaller control deflections to initiate maneuvering; consequently, drag and control surface imposed stresses will be reduced and aircraft responsiveness will be enhanced.
+Since these characteristics will typically make control by the pilot difficult or impossible, artificial stability will typically be imposed using computers, servos, and sensors as parts of a fly-by-wire control system.